faskai/amethyst/README.md

 #### Environments

 Each agent runs in an **environment** (env) such as MacOS, iOS, Browser, Docker, or Raspberry Pi.
-You can extend environments to create your own. * Environments determine available tools and agents (e.g., browsers can’t run on Raspberry Pi).
+You can extend environments to create your own.
+Environments determine available tools and agents (e.g., browsers can’t run on Raspberry Pi).
 The compiler raises errors for incompatible contexts.

-You can define tools, agents, functions and objects (analogous to classes) in `.amt` (amethyst) files:
+You can define tools, agents and other entities (analogous to classes) in `.amt` (amethyst) files:

 example_file.amt:
 ```